freedomofpress/securedrop/docs/install.md

 All packages require that Tor's repo was already added to the system.
 The `securedrop/install_files/scripts/add_repo.sh` will do this.

 ### Creating the securedrop deb packages:
-For development and testing you can create the deb packages by running `securedrop/build_deb_packages.sh` in the base of the securedrop repo.
+For development and testing you can create the deb packages by running `securedrop/build_deb_packages.sh`
-This will create 4 packages

 ####securedrop-monitor
 * Location: `securedrop/monitor-VERSION.deb`
-* This package hardens the host system and install the OSSEC manager binary.
+* This package hardens the host system and installs the OSSEC manager binary.
 Min Required Info: App server's IP address, destination email address, smtp relay, admin username

-####securedrop-app
+####securedrop-app-interfaces
-* Location: `securedrop/app-VERSION.deb`
+* Location: `securedrop/app-interfaces-VERSION.deb`
-* This package hardens the host system and configures 2 chroot jails that the interfaces will be installed in Min Reuqired Info: Monitor Server's IP address, application's gpg key, 1 journalist name, 1 admin username
+* This package configures 2 chroot jails that the interfaces will be installed in

+####securedrop-app-hardening
+* Location: `securedrop/app-hardening-VERSION.deb`
+* This package applies the hardening config to the app server

+####securedrop-app-ossec
+* Location: `securedrop/app-ossec-VERSION.dev`
+* This package installs the preconfigured OSSEC agent for the app server

 ####securedrop-source
 * Location: `securedrop/source-VERSION.deb`